shanewidanagama/NIGHTLIFE-eCommerce/README.md

 # ecommerce-starter

-A free, easy-to-use e-commerce site template that can be used to sell products and services online.
+A free, easy-to-use e-commerce site template that you can use to sell your products or services online.

 # How it's Made